-The average premium for homeowners insurance in North Carolina is $1,515 per year, which is slightly above the national average of $1,477.
+The average premium for homeowners insurance in North Carolina is $1,295 per year, which is slightly above the national average of $1,312.
 Your rate will depend on personal factors, such as the age and condition of your home and your credit rating.
 To find the best homeowners insurance in North Carolina, compare quotes from several companies with the same coverage.

 Best home insurance companies in North Carolina

-When analyzing North Carolina home insurance, there are a few guidelines that are tried and true.
-To pick these five insurance companies, we looked for competitive rates and range of coverage as well as how third party organizations rank the carriers for customer service and financial strength.
+When analyzing North Carolina home insurance, there are a few guidelines from insurance experts that are tried and true.
+To pick these five insurance companies, we looked for competitive rates and range of coverage, as well as how third party organizations rank the carriers for customer service and financial strength.
 The better a company performed in each category, the higher its Bankrate Score, for a maximum score of 5 out of 5.
 Utilizing our Bankrate Score can help provide a quick picture of which insurance companies may be worth requesting quotes from during your home insurance search.

-If you’re interested in seeing how the best home insurance in North Carolina ranks on the national playing field, take a look at our list of the best homeowners insurance companies of 2021 in the Tar Heel State.
+If you are interested in seeing how the best home insurance in North Carolina ranks on the national playing field, take a look at our list of the best homeowners insurance companies of 2021 in the Tar Heel State.

 |Home insurance company||Bankrate Score||Average annual home insurance premium for $250,000 in dwelling coverage||J.D.
 Power score|

 |North Carolina Farm Bureau||5||$1,047||Not rated|